shubham9319/nginx-wordpress-shell/README.md

 Learn how to automate the deployment of Nginx on node1, followed by the setup of LAMP Stack and WordPress on node2 using GitHub Actions.
 This comprehensive guide walks you through configuring automated workflows for seamless infrastructure management.

 ### Prerequisites
+Before you begin, ensure you have the following prerequisites in place:
 1. GitHub Secrets:
     - sudo_pass: Password for sudo access on both nodes.
     - DB_PASS: Password for the database.